-According to the Accounting and Corporate Regulatory Authority (ACRA), if you are a foreigner, you have to engage an Singapore company incorporation service to register.
-The service provider can also help you fulfill other requirements.
+According to the Accounting and Corporate Regulatory Authority (ACRA), if you are a foreigner, you should engage a Singapore company incorporation service for the registration.
+The service provider also helps you fulfill compliance requirements.

 After making the payment for the service package you picked, you need to tell the provider the name of the company.
 Next, upon request, you need to supply some required documents.
 The required documents are mainly about the company’s details and its shareholders’ backgrounds (which can be either individuals or corporations).